 If for some reason your 16-bit application doesn't work with the latest release version, you may download the most recent experimental build of the software from this AppVeyor page, by following these links on the page: click "Jobs", then "Environment: THIS_BUILD_IS_RECOMMENDED [etc.]", then "Artifacts" (at the right, above the blue screen image), then download the zip file named "otvdm-master-###.zip".
 Install the program by right-clicking on the install.inf file in the downloaded archive and choosing "Install."

 My installer offers to install the system into a folder named OTVDM in the root of your system drive (typically C:), but you can select or create any other folder that you may prefer.
 After installing the system, you can update it with the latest release of the system by downloading the new release from the AppVeyor page linked above and copying its contents into OTVDM folder, overwriting the existing files.
 But keep this in mind when installing or reinstalling: If you have already installed otvdm/winevdm using this or any other installation method, my installer will prompt you before it overwrites your otvdm.ini and otvdm\windows\system.ini and otvdm\windows\win.ini files.
 If you let the installer overwrite these files, you may need to install your 16-bit Windows applications again.
 Back up your otvdm system before reinstalling!
 The latest version of the installer offers to open the otvdm.ini file for editing.
 I strongly recommend that you open that file and read its contents.
 Some applications (e.g. XyWrite for Windows) will not run unless to enable the option to limit font enumeration.

 Important note: The installer described above differs in two ways from a standard installation of otvdm/winevdm.
-First, it adds to the otvdm folder a program named FileOpen.exe that acts like the Windows start command (it runs applications or opens files); and, second, it changes the last line of otvdm.ini so that FileOpen.exe, not otvdm itself, is used to open or run applications that are started from 16-bit applications.
-If this causes problems, edit C:\otvdm\otvdm.ini and comment out or remove the last line.
+First, it adds to the otvdm folder a program named FileOpen.exe that acts like the Windows start command (it runs applications or opens files); and, second, it changes the a line near the end of otvdm.ini so that FileOpen.exe, not otvdm itself, is used to open or run applications that are started from 16-bit applications.
+If this causes problems, edit C:\otvdm\otvdm.ini and comment out or remove the line that enables FileOpen.exe.